 How to make these chewy ginger cookies

-STEP 3: In a separate bowl mix together the dry ingredients (except the granular erythritol).
-Then scoop the wet mixture into the dry mixture and mix with a rubber spatula to combine.
-Then use hands to knead together and form into a ball.
-Place dough into the refrigerator for 1.5 hours.
+STEP 3: In a separate bowl, mix the dry ingredients (except the granular sweetener).
+Then, scoop the wet mixture into the dry mixture and mix with a rubber spatula to combine.
+Then use your hands to knead together and form into a ball.
+Place the dough into the refrigerator for 1.5 hours.

 STEP 4: Remove cookie dough from the refrigerator and use an ice cream scoop to scoop out the dough.
-Place cookie dough in one hand and dip your other hands fingers in a bowl of warm water.
-Using both hands roll dough into a ball.
+Place the cookie dough in one hand and dip your other hand's fingers in a bowl of warm water.
+Using both hands, roll the dough into a ball.

-STEP 5: Roll the cookie dough ball in the granular erythritol until it is well coated.
+STEP 5: Roll the cookie dough ball in the granular sweetener until it is well coated.

 Want more Holiday Recipes?
 Get my Top 25 Low Carb Holiday Recipes E-Book with all my favorite holiday recipes in one pdf document.
 Want another ginger-flavored holiday recipe, you must try this Low Carb Gingerbread Brownie Recipe.